signalorange/docker-kea/README.md

 # docker-kea

-A docker image for ISC Kea DHCPv4 server with a Stork Agent pre-installed It is based on the official Kea 2.6 packages from ISC, in a ubuntu 24.04 LTS image.
+A Docker image for ISC Kea DHCPv4 server with Stork Agent pre-installed.

+## Overview

+This Docker image provides a ready-to-use ISC Kea DHCP server with integrated Stork Agent monitoring capabilities.
+It's designed to be lightweight, secure, and easy to deploy in containerized environments.

+## Features

+- ISC Kea DHCPv4 server
+- Pre-installed Stork Agent for monitoring
+- Docker-optimized configuration
+- Easy to customize and deploy

+## Quick Start

+Pull and run the Docker image:

+docker pull signalorange/kea:ubuntu24.04-2.6

 #### Usage